From Pixels to Torques with Linear Feedback: Experimental Results

 \subsection{Simulation Results}

 We evaluate the data-efficiency of learning the pixel-based linear output-feedback policy on cartpole-stabilization tasks as shown in Fig.~\ref{fig:stabilization_performance}.
-Specifically, we evaluate the policy's stabilization performance across 50 initial conditions chosen from the same distribution as the training demonstrations.
-As shown in Fig.~\ref{fig:stabilization_error}, the learned pixels-to-torques policy converges to a small stabilizing error with only 20 training trajectories.
-In addition, the student policy achieves a 100\% success rate when trained with as little as 50 trajectories as shown in Fig.~\ref{fig:stabilization_success}.
+Specifically, we evaluate the policy's stabilization performance across 100 initial conditions chosen from the same distribution as the training demonstrations.
+Each training demonstration consists of 150 samples over 2.5 seconds.
+As shown in Fig.~\ref{fig:stabilization_error} and Fig.~\ref{fig:stabilization_success}, the learned pixels-to-torques policy converges to a small stabilizing error with a 97\% success rate with only 40 training trajectories.
+In addition, the student policy achieves a 100\% success rate when trained with only 80 trajectories.
 Success is defined as the cart position being within \SI{17.6}{\cm} (half the pole length) of the origin with a pole angle within \SI{2}{\degree} of upright.

 As shown in Fig.~\ref{fig:observer_gain_visualization}, we also investigate the observer gain of the pixel-based linear feedback policy.
 Specifically, we visualize each row of the policy's observer gain, $L$, as a normalized heat map to discern the pixels that contribute most to the respective state variable's estimation.
-Interestingly, doing so yields identifiable, best-corresponding visual features: Pixels that correspond to the cart contribute most to the cart-position estimation while the pole-tip pixels additionally contribute to the pole-angle estimation.
+Interestingly, doing so yields identifiable visual features: Pixels that correspond to the cart contribute most to the cart-position estimate while the pole-tip pixels additionally contribute to the pole-angle estimate.
 In addition, the sign of the gain correctly corresponds to the physical location of the respective pixel.
-The respective velocities also have similar visual patterns.